Luyaochen1/glabapp_deploy/README.md

 EMAIL_SENDER  = 'admin@cta.uth.tmc.edu'
 ```

-The next is to start the celery server and monitor
+The next step is to start the celery server job service and monitor service

 ```
-# start a celery server
+# start a celery job service
 celery  -A predict_worker.client worker  -D --loglevel=INFO --concurrency=2

-# start a job monitor
+# start a job monitor service
 nohup flower -A predict_celery.client flower --port=5555 &

 # exist the celery docker and go to the next step
 exit
 ```

-by entering the URL http://129.106.31.204:7606 , we can access the celery monitor tool.
+by entering the URL http://129.106.31.204:7606  (repalce 129.106.31.204 with your server IP or localhost if run locally), we can access the celery monitor tool.

-We will test the celery after creating the flask container
+We will test the celery job queue function after creating the flask web server container

-## Create the Flask container
+## Create the Flask web server container

 Run the below command to create the flask container.
 The container is built based on a python 3.8.15 image.
 ```
-cd   (your_working folder)
+cd   <your working folder>
 sudo docker run -it -d -p7605:8080 -v$(pwd)/glabapp_deploy:/glabapp_deploy --name=glabapps_flask_test  python:3.8.15 bash

 ```